 On the plus side, you have a huge choice in terms of adding functionality to your store as well as in terms of integrating it with other tools and platforms.
 The downside is that if Shopify’s native feature set doesn’t fulfill your requirements, then you’ll be charged every month for almost every extra app installed on your store.
 Accordingly, the more features you want to add, the more it will cost you.

-To have an idea about the app’s pricing visit the Shopify app store and read the article that will teach you how to choose the best of them.
+To have an idea about the app’s pricing visit the Shopify app store and read the article that tells about custom Shopify apps development process and pricing:

 Out-of-the-box Shopify stores are known for their good performance.
 No doubt, the platform is made to be secure and well-performing.
 Shopify provides a high-quality hosting, which means your store is already guaranteed to show a good “time to first byte” indicator.